Swatch tips wink to protesters with "Occupy" watch

-ZURICH, March 1 (Reuters) - Swatch Group Chief Executive Nick Hayek took a playful poke at bankers on Thursday when he presented a special edition of his company’s famous colorful plastic watches, called “Occupy your Wrist”.
+ZURICH (Reuters) - Swatch Group Chief Executive Nick Hayek took a playful poke at bankers on Thursday when he presented a special edition of his company’s famous colorful plastic watches, called “Occupy your Wrist.”

 The thinly veiled reference to the anti-Wall Street demonstrators’ slogan, which has become a rallying cry for protesters around the world, appears in a red graffiti-type script scrawled all over the bright green watch.